Recently updated on August 31st, 2023 at 10:15 am

 Want to experiment with these concepts with no risk to cutters or CNC machine?

 The fastest way to learn how things work is by going hands-on.
 Do that from the comfort of your armchair with a free trial of our G-Wizard Feeds and Speeds Calculator.
 It works for CNC Mills, Routers, and Lathes.
 Working through the examples in this Guide using G-Wizard will help you become proficient quickly.
+And guess what?
+It has a wonderful feature that I call The Ultimate Feeds and Speeds Cheat Sheet.
+The Cheat Sheet pops open right in G-Wizard, and it helps you understand exactly how to change the various parameters to create whatever end result you desire.
+It looks something like this:

 Surface Speed: How Fast the Tool Slides Against the Workpiece While Cutting